 Why don't more animals have opposable thumbs?

-Missing the use of his thumb made him wonder: since opposable thumbs are so advantageous to us humans, why didn’t they evolve in more species?
+On a recent kayaking trip, CrowdScience listener Lanier sliced through his right thumb, putting it out of action for a while.
+This made life difficult, as he couldn’t button his shirt, tie his shoelaces or type efficiently on his smartphone.
+Missing the use of his thumb made him wonder: since opposable thumbs are so advantageous to those of us who have them, why didn’t they evolve in more species?

-Presented by Marnie Chesterton.
+Presented by Marnie Chesterton

 Broadcasts